couchbase/couchbase-lite-android/README.md

 Other ways to setup replication:

 * No replication -- just local data store.
-* Peer-to-peer repolication between Couchbase Lite instances.
+* Peer-to-peer replication between Couchbase Lite instances.
 * Replication to multiple Sync Gateway instances rather than a single Sync Gateway.
 * Etc ..